Chvxt3r/Certification_Notes/htb/cpts/21_web_attacks.md

 - Code Analysis
     Function appears to send a post request with the contract parameter.
 The value it sends is an md5 hash from CryptoJS.
 The value being hashed is a base64(btoa) encoded string of the UID variable.
 The UID is our previously discovered UID in the original IDOR.
 In this case, 1.
 So all this code does is MD5 the base64 hash of 1 (the UID).

-We can test this with the following.
+We can test this with the following and seeing if our hashes line up.
 ```bash
 echo -n 1 | base64 -w 0 | md5sum
 ```
-> Note: Use `-n` and `-w` to avoiding adding line newlines.
+    > Note: Use `-n` and `-w` to avoiding adding newlines.

 ### Exploitation
 Now that we've reversed the obfuscation, we can write another bash script to download everyones contract.